DefGuard/defguard/README.md

 * OpenID Connect provider (with OpenLDAP synchronization)
 * [Wireguard:tm:](https://www.wireguard.com/) VPN management with:
-  - import your current configuration (with a wizzard!)
+  - import your current WireGuard server configuration (with a wizard!)
-  - *easy* device setup by users themselves
+  - *easy* device setup by users themselves (self-service)
+  -  automatic IP allocation
+  -  kernel & userspace WireGuard support
   - dashboard and statistics overview of connected users/devices for admins
   - *defguard is not an official WireGuard project, and WireGuard is a registered trademark of Jason A. Donenfeld.*
 * Multi-Factor Authentication: